feynon/carlosbecker.com/content/post/2015-05-15-selenium-grid-docker-compose.md

 After that, it is just a matter of telling the selenium test runner to connect on the Docker host machine on port `4444` and everything will just work.

-But, well, we had 30 machines before… now I only have 2 selenium instances running (one with Firefox and the other with Chrome).
+But, well, we had 30 machines before... now I only have 2 selenium instances running (one with Firefox and the other with Chrome).
 How can I fix that?

 Well, I'm glad you asked: